-Her mother, overwhelmed and humiliated for birthing a cripple, left the marital home with her daughter to live with her older sister in Didieni community in the Baoule area program, where she stayed for 7 years.
-Towards the end of the 7th year Farima went back to join her husband in Kolokani, leaving Maimouna with her sister.
+Her mother, overwhelmed and feeling humiliated for birthing a disabled person, left the marital home with her daughter to live with her older sister in Didieni, a community in World Vision's Baoule area program.
+There they lived for seven years.
+Towards the end of the 7th year, Farima went back to join her husband in Kolokani, leaving Maimouna with her sister.

-Maimouna was taken to school for the first time in 2017-2018; she was already nine years old.
+Maimouna went to school for the first time in 2017-2018; she was already nine years old.
 She moves around in a special rickshaw she paddles with her arms.

 School was a shock to Maimouna.
-According to the school principal, Maimouna was the subject of much contempt, mockery and rejection by her schoolmates.
+According to the school principal, she was the subject of much contempt, mockery and rejection by her schoolmates.
 Isolated, she cried a lot and was disgusted with school.

 Maimouna has become the star of the school.

-Today with the implementation of the inclusive WASH UP! project in her school, Maimouna has become the star of the school, not only helped by her classmates but also by the school as a whole, and in return, she also helps her classmates.
+Today, with the implementation of the inclusive WASH-UP! project, Maimouna has become the star of the school.
+Her classmates help her, and in return, she also helps them.